A hypothesis-driven process that reduces risks, cuts through inertia, and allows customer-centric product development.

 I have run successful Design Sprints for multinational enterprises like American Express and Daimler, tech companies like Google and Twitter, to startups like N26 and Zero.
 Whatever challenge you are facing, I am happy to have a chat.
 Also, if you would like to know more about me, click here!

-I am a Product Design Director at AJ&Smart.
+I am the Head of Product Design at AJ&Smart.
 We design award-winning products, consult on digital innovation and also offer training workshops for designers, entrepreneurs and companies.

 If you would like to know more about our service offering or just want to chat, please get in touch.